 More land-based sportsbooks coming soon

-In total, up to 10 casinos in Illinois, three race tracks and seven professional sports venues could possibly seek sports betting licenses.
-Professional teams whose sports venues have at least 17,000 can pay a $10 million licensing fee to have on-site sportsbooks at their Illinois sports facilities.
+In total, up to 10 casinos, three race tracks, and seven professional sports venues could seek Illinois sports betting licenses.
+Professional teams whose sports venues seat at least 17,000 can pay a $10 million licensing fee to have on-site sportsbooks at their Illinois sports facilities.

 Illinois sports betting timetable

 As mentioned earlier, the first bet was taken in Illinois on March 9, 2020, at Rivers Casino, and days later the Argosy Sportsbook also opened its doors.
 But both sportsbooks did so as the U.S. began dealing with the coronavirus crisis, and less than a week later, retail casinos and sportsbooks were shut down indefinitely.
 BetRivers launched its mobile site on June 18.

 After casinos in Illinois were allowed to reopen July 1, Caesars Sportsbook, DraftKings Sportsbook, and both Hollywood Casinos joined the retail mix in August, with DraftKings Sportsbook also launching its mobile sports betting app on Aug.
 19, 2020.
 FanDuel, PointsBet, and William Hill followed with online products soon after.

 The first retail licenses were issued in June 2020, putting online registration on track for March ’22, given the parameters of the 18-month “penalty box.”
 Online registration officially went into affect on March 5, 2022 – 2 years to the week that the state accepted its first retail wagers.
 Illinois now has a fully functional, modern online sports betting market.
 Bettors can sign up and start betting in minutes, completely over the internet.